 - All animals sleep in different ways. - Your body needs sleep to rest and recover from all the things you do while you are awake.
 Your brain's job, however, is never done.
-While your body rests, your brain has time to do other things. (fix things repairer or repair technician, memory consolidation storage facilitator, and waste removal janitor) - There are many reasons why we need to sleep and people of different ages need different amounts of sleep. - Play the Intro and stop after the title slide.
+While your body rests, your brain has time to do other things. (fix things repairer or repair technician, memory consolidation storage facilitator, and waste removal janitor) - There are many reasons why we need to sleep and people of different ages need different amounts of sleep. - For this story, the story video is 13 minutes and there are lots of discussion questions to do.
+You will have time to do a modification of the #5 Physical Activity Awake or Asleep.
+If time permits, at the end of the video you can also discuss some Weird Animal facts and turn it into a guessing time.
+For both activities, you only need the info provided at the end of this What To Do Today. - Play the Intro and stop after the title slide.
 Reiterate the info and then ask some questions.